animal-tree/BrokenWisdomsExtendedEditions/4-Faith.md

 > - (e) representing each part with numbers that don't vary much for that part unless there are meaningful contextual changes,
 > - (f) training multiple such wisdoms in parallel to vote across each other and create a more general diversity, and
 > - (g) representing concepts more generally by learning across far more varied domains.
 >
+> Each, individually or grouped, were dismissed by the faculty when they were still essentially mine, as I was repeatedly gaslit by my faculty listeners, with their authoritative rejection or suspicion, into doubting or tripping over my own far better understanding.
+>
 > As well as other intuitions:
 > - (a) Randomness and diversity to escape local or "instantaneous" search limitations,